-Osteoporosis is a disease that causes less dense, weak bones.
+Osteoporosis is a disease that reduces bone density and makes bones weaker.
 This is due to the body breaking down bone tissue faster than it can create new tissue.
 Osteoporosis may go unnoticed until a fracture occurs, most commonly in the hip, wrist or spine – then it can be quite painful.

-Women are 4 times more likely to get osteoporosis than men because women typically have less bone density and start to lose density at a younger age and faster rate.
+Women are 4 times more likely to develop osteoporosis than men because women typically have less bone density and start to lose density at a younger age and at a faster rate.

 - Age 50 or older